Hubmakerlabs/replicatr/README.md

 ## Usage
 ### Setup
+Works with Linux, Apple, and WSL

- 1. To setup an Owner relay(and start your own cluster):
+ - [ ] To setup an Owner relay(and start your own cluster):
-	- [ ] Clone the repo and ensure golang is installed.
+	1. Clone the repo and ensure golang is installed.
-	- [ ] Ensure [dfx](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/) is installed in the repo root directory with a nonzero [cycle balance](https://support.dfinity.org/hc/en-us/articles/5946641657108-What-is-a-cycles-wallet).
+	2. Ensure [dfx](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/) is installed in the repo root directory with a nonzero [cycle balance](https://support.dfinity.org/hc/en-us/articles/5946641657108-What-is-a-cycles-wallet).
-	- [ ] From the root directory, run the initialization script:\
+	3. From the root directory, run the initialization script:\
-	`chmod +x pkg/ic/setup/owner.sh
+	`chmod +x pkg/ic/setup/owner.sh`\
-	./pkg/ic/setup/owner.sh`\
+	`./pkg/ic/setup/owner.sh`\
 	(This will initialize your relay and deploy a replicatr canister on the Internet Computer with your relay as the specified owner.)

- 2. To setup as a Minion/Secondary Owner  relay(and join a preexisting cluster):
+- [ ] To setup as a Minion/Secondary Owner  relay(and join a preexisting cluster):
-	 - [ ] Identify the a relay cluster you would like to join and ask the owner for their canister-id and if you can join.
+	 1. Identify the a relay cluster you would like to join and ask the owner for their canister-id and if you can join.
-	 - [ ] Clone the repo and ensure golang is installed
+	 2. Clone the repo and ensure golang is installed
-	 - [ ] Run the following command from the root directory to initialize the relay with the previously obtained canister-id:\
+	 3. Run the following command from the root directory to initialize the relay with the previously obtained canister-id:\
 	 `go run .  initcfg -I <canister-id>`
-	 - [ ] Run the following command to obtain your canister-facing relay pubkey:\
+	 4. Run the following command to obtain your canister-facing relay pubkey:\
 	 `go run . pubkey`
-	 - [ ] Send the resulting pubkey to the canister owner and wait for them to grant you user/owner level access
+	 5. Send the resulting pubkey to the canister owner and wait for them to grant you user/owner level access

 To learn more about canister permissions, click here**.